Yoopay/woocommerce-yoopay/readme.txt

 == Changelog ==

+= 1.1 =
+* Changed the "sandbox" field to required in the api.

 = 1.0 =
 * First Release.
 * Integration with yoopay payment api version 11.

 == Upgrade Notice ==

+= 1.1 =
+* Changed the "sandbox" field to required in the api.

 = 1.0 =
 * First release of the plugin, compatible with yoopay payment api version 11.